Choosing the right type of origination identity for your use case

 -

 If you answered No, use a dedicated long code.
-For more information about requesting dedicated SMS long codes, see Requesting dedicated long codes for SMS messaging with Amazon Pinpoint.
+For more information about requesting dedicated SMS long codes, see Requesting dedicated long codes through AWS Support.

 Note